 March 2017 – "News That Moves," a project to provide vital information to refugees in Mediterranean countries, secures a finalist position at the Bond International Development Awards.

 September 2017 – Internews expands its US programs beyond New Orleans with the establishment of the Learning Post Collective.

-November 2017 – The Global Media Solutions Coalition, led by Internews in collaboration with the World Economic Forum, is established to help transform local media markets around the world, so that citizens, businesses and governments everywhere can benefit from the positive impact of high-quality, local news and information.
+November 2017 – United for News, led by Internews in collaboration with the World Economic Forum, is established to help transform local media markets around the world, so that citizens, businesses and governments everywhere can benefit from the positive impact of high-quality, local news and information.

 January 2018 – Internews celebrates its 35th anniversary.